daneroo/im-dash/README.md

 This ensures that the model updates are propagated appropriately.

 ## Real-time
-Finally figured out how to use xhr transport for socket-io.
-Simply use the master version of `socket.io-client`, and control the transport options as usual from server-side.
+ As of `0.9.11`, socket.io-client no longer requires install from github:master.

 from `3rdEden: daneroo: see https://github.com/LearnBoost/socket.io-client/pull/471

-## Deploying to cloudfoundry
+## Deploying to cloudfoundry/appfog

     vmc push im-dash --runtime node08
+    af push im-dash --runtime node08